nanarojas/Image-Comparison-Tool-Adris/README.md

 ```
 $ ./tk_gui.py
 ```
-The GUI version allow you to open directories in your Windows/Mac and once the input file is selected the data can be processed.
+The GUI version allow you to open directories in your Windows/Mac to select the input CSV file and once the input file is selected the data can be processed.
 ![](toolgui.PNG)